Rain, humidity have sealed some mail-in ballot return envelopes shut, elections officials say - Local News 8

 “As with any self-sealing envelope, when it gets wet it can self-seal,” she said in an email Thursday.

 Elsewhere, Trey Forrest, the absentee election coordinator in Alabama’s Jefferson County, home to Birmingham, said Thursday that some ballots mailed in mid-September were affected by the issue, but that the problem hasn’t come up in the past three or four weeks.
-Earlier this month, the Pennsylvania Department of State said on X, formerly Twitter, that humidity was prompting similar concerns.
+Earlier this month, the Pennsylvania Department of State said on the social platform X that humidity was prompting similar concerns.

 Voters who have received sealed return envelopes should contact their county elections office to confirm what their next steps should be, as rules can vary across counties and states.